Persepolis (comics): Persepolis 1: The Story of a Childhood

 After an abrupt family vacation to Europe, Marji returns to Iran, where she learns from her grandmother that the government has declared war against Iraq.
 As her hometown of Tehran comes under attack, she finds safety in her basement, which doubles as a bomb shelter.
-One night, the family hears the Iranian National Anthem play on the TV, moving them to tears.
+One night, the family hears the Iranian national anthem play on the TV, moving them to tears.
 It is later revealed that the government released the soldiers and air pilots from prison who were in jail for protesting.
-The soldiers agreed to fight on the condition that the country's National Anthem be played on the public broadcasting.
+The soldiers agreed to fight on the condition that the country's national anthem be played on public broadcasting.
 Amidst the chaos of an ongoing war, her family secretly revolts against the new regime by having parties and consuming alcohol, which is prohibited in the country.
-Two years of war force Marji to explore her rebellious side by skipping classes, obsessing over boys, and visiting the black market that has grown as a result of the shortages caused by war and repression.
+Two years of war force Marji to explore her rebellious side by skipping classes, obsessing over boys, and visiting the black market that has grown due to the shortages caused by war and repression.

 As the war intensifies, Marji rushes home one day to find that a long-range ballistic missile has hit her street.
-Her family escapes the missile as it hit the neighboring building, which housed their neighbors, of Iran's very minor population of Jews, the Baba Levys.
-Traumatized by the sight of her friend's dead body, she expresses her anger against the Iranian political system.
+Her family escaped the missile as it hit the neighboring building, which housed their neighbors of Iran's minor population of Jews, the Baba Levys.
+She is traumatized by seeing her friend's dead body and expresses her anger against the Iranian political system.
 Her family begins to worry about her safety and decides to send her off to Austria for further study and to escape the war.
-The novel ends with her departure to Europe.
+The novel ends with her departure to Europe and the final sight of her mother fainting in her father's hands, unable to bear letting go of Marjane.